 - 180 Miles of Track on 550 Acres at the largest flat switching yard in North America: Norfolk Southern Yard

-Decatur has over 1,000 open jobs available right now.
-Each month a list of more than 1,000 available jobs is compiled into a working spreadsheet and uploaded to CareersDecatur.com.
+Decatur has nearly 1,000 open jobs available right now.
+Each month a list of typically more than 1,000 available jobs is compiled into a working spreadsheet and uploaded to CareersDecatur.com.
 Job hunters are able to view, download and search within the spreadsheet to find opportunities that interest them.

 Decatur is the most affordable housing market in the country.
 Pair that with Decatur and Macon County’s low cost of living, and you’ll be saving lots.
 Use that extra money for pillows and stuff.
 May we suggest ones like these?